-The frequent EMS user projects also succeeded in linking patients to services that address the needs that are leading them to make frequent ED visits.
-During their first visits with patients, community paramedics in Alameda and San Diego reported making 54 referrals to medical care providers, mental health providers, drug and alcohol treatment programs, food assistance programs, housing assistance programs, transportation assistance programs, domestic violence resources, and other social services.
+The frequent EMS user projects also succeeded in linking patients to services that address the needs that led them to make frequent ED visits.
+During their first visits with patients, community paramedics in Alameda and San Diego reported making 60 referrals to medical care providers, mental health providers, drug and alcohol treatment programs, food assistance programs, housing assistance programs, transportation assistance programs, domestic violence resources, and other social services.
 They may have made additional referrals during subsequent visits because some patients were not interested in referrals initially.
-In addition, community paramedics transported patients to these types of providers on 47 occasions to ensure that they obtained services.
-In some cases, community paramedics collaborated with staff of multiple service providers to go beyond routine care to meet patients' complex needs.
+In addition, community paramedics transported patients to these types of providers on 50 occasions to ensure that they obtained services.
+In some cases, community paramedics collaborated with staff of multiple service providers to go beyond routine care to meet patients' complex needs.^{vii}

 Providing assistance with housing is an important component of frequent EMS user projects because many frequent EMS users are homeless.
-Among the 46 patients enrolled in San Diego's frequent EMS user project from November 2015 through June 2017, 33 patients (72%) were homeless.
-Community paramedics are uniquely positioned to assist homeless persons because the paramedics are mobile, familiar with the sites at which homeless persons congregate, and can meet patients at any location.
+Among the 46 patients enrolled in San Diego's frequent EMS user project, 33 patients (72%) were homeless.
+Community paramedics are uniquely positioned to assist homeless persons because they are often familiar with the patient already.
+They are also mobile and can be dispatched or consulted when one of their enrolled patients contacts 911, and they are familiar with the sites at which homeless persons congregate and can meet patients at any location.